 Funds are available to support eligible members presenting work at scientific or education meetings.
 Eligible members may also apply for funding to attend a short course or training event.
+Eligible members may also apply for funding to support registration for virtual or online events.

 In 2019, 100 members received funding to attend conferences and short courses across the globe.